 Stir in a few tablespoons of bacon bits.

-Add about 4 tablespoons of mozzarella cheese.
+Add about 4 tablespoons of gruyere cheese.
 Stir in and remove from heat.
-I forgot to capture a picture, but take about 5-6 ounces of salad croutons (garlic or Caesar flavor) and if they are large croutons, cut each one into about four smaller pieces.
+Take about 5-6 ounces of salad croutons (garlic or Caesar flavor) and if they are large croutons, cut each one into about four smaller pieces.

-Stir croutons into cream sauce & allow to set while you prepare the artichokes.
+Stir croutons into creamy sauce & allow to set while you prepare the artichokes.

 After artichoke is finished cooking, separate the middle leaves and remove center leaves.

 You will sneak up on the sea urchin in the middle of the artichokes.
 Don’t be scared.
 Just remove the fur.